 Thank you very much to everyone who participated in the Challenge and Workshop for the Algonauts Project 2019!

-The quest to understand the nature of human intelligence and engineer more advanced forms of artificial intelligence are increasingly intertwined.
-The Algonauts Project brings biological and artificial intelligence researchers together on a common platform to exchange ideas and advance both fields.
-Our first challenge and workshop, Explaining the Human Visual Brain, will focus on building computer vision models that simulate how the brain sees and recognizes objects, a topic that has long fascinated neuroscientists and computer scientists.
+The quest to understand the nature of human intelligence and engineer more advanced forms of artificial intelligence are becoming increasingly intertwined.
+The Algonauts Project brings biological and machine intelligence researchers together on a common platform to exchange ideas and advance both fields.

 Inspired by the astronauts who launched into space to explore a new frontier, the Algonauts Project aims to explore human and machine intelligence with the latest algorithmic tools.
 Comparing how brains and models respond could lead to unexpected insights into what makes intelligent systems efficient, robust and trustworthy.